SanazGheibi/CommunityDetection/CE_Louvain_V5_StructuralPrune/readme.txt

 The program can also start with any given partition using -p option ./community graph.bin -p graph.part -v

+A new option -c is added by Sanaz: it defines the size of the last level cache in MB (default is 1):
+./community graph.bin -c 4 -l -1 -v -q 0.0001 > graph.tree

 3. Displays information on the tree structure (number of hierarchical levels and nodes per level):